 I have visited many companies that, over a period of years, have happily ploughed money in to in all parts of the business except the warehouse and its IT systems and are then surprised to find that the facility is unable to operate efficiently or deliver the throughput speeds required to meet their needs.

 The truth is that, during the last 20 years or so, warehousing’s role in the supply chain has become ever more crucial.
 Over this time the warehouse has evolved from a place for the long-term storage of materials and products to a part of the business that supports economies of purchasing, production, and transportation.

 Savvy companies have long been aware of this and are reaping significant rewards as a result.

-And, in recognition of the warehouse’s elevated status in smart supply chain thinking, new word has even crept in to the lexicon.
+And, in recognition of the warehouse’s elevated status in smart supply chain thinking, a new word has even crept into the lexicon.
 ‘Warehousing’ – which, for many, conjures up images of hard physical toil and men in brown cloth store-man’s coats staring at clipboards – is ‘out.’
 It’s been replaced with the thoroughly modern sounding ‘Intralogistics’.

 The academic definition of intralogistics is ‘the art of optimizing, integrating, automating, and managing the logistical flow of information and material goods within the walls of a warehouse.’

 In other words, if logistics describes how we move things from point A to point B across the supply chain, Intralogistics relates to how we get products most efficiently from the goods-in bay to the shipping dock within the warehouse or distribution centre.

 And, with the apparently endless proliferation of the e-commerce sector changing the way warehouses operate, intralogistics processes are changing dramatically.